ongniud/arena-map/README.md

 ## Limitations:
 - Supports Only Base Types: Only basic types (including string) are supported currently.
-Complex types will be supported soon.
 - No Memory Alignment Support: Memory alignment is not currently supported due to implementation complexity, however, solutions are being explored and tested.
 - Higher Memory Cost: ArenaMap consumes more memory than Go's standard map.
 - Not Concurrency-Safe: ArenaMap is not thread-safe.
 Please use your own locking.